thesarahmeister/workshops/workshops/gitVCS2/slides.md

 # Create a GitHub account #

+# How GitHub works

+\centering
+\includegraphics[height=0.60\textheight]{img/GitHubFlow.png}

+# How GitHub Forking (collaboration) works

+\centering
+\includegraphics[height=0.60\textheight]{img/GitHubForkFlow.png}

-# Live coding -- Create git repo from scratch #
+# Live coding -- Create git repo from scratch and push to GitHub #

+Tip: Most of the time you don't really need to remember the code, just google search it!
+Or use our cheatsheet!! :D

+\vfill

 # Main Exercise -- Collaborate on a project #

 . . .

-1. Create a git repository in a new folder to practice in
+1. Create a git repository in a new folder or your own research folder
-2. Create a SAS (or R) file to run analyses on the dataset `sashelp.fish` (SAS) or `airquality` (R)
+2. Create a SAS (or R) file to practice in or add your own files
-3. Find the means and run an ANOVA on the dataset (or simpler stuff)
+3. Run basic stats (means) or change a file in your own folder
-4. Commit your changes to git
+4. Add and commit your changes to Git
-5. Make a fake report on your findings
-6. Commit
-7. Create a GitHub repo, push your changes to it
+5. Create a GitHub repo and push your changes to it*
-8. Fork a friend's repo on GitHub (or someone fork yours)
+6. Fork a friend's repo on GitHub (or someone fork yours) and clone onto your computer
-9. Change a friend's files
+7. Change a friend's files
-10. Push the changes and make a pull request
+8. Push the changes and make a pull request
-11. Check out your own pull requests!
+9. Check out your own pull requests!